Blind Network Revenue Management and Bandits with Knapsacks under Limited Switches: Blind Network Revenue Management under Limited Switches

-During each epoch except for the last one, our algorithm strikes a balance between exploration and exploitation via a novel Two-Stage Linear Programming (\textsf{2SLP}) scheme.
-Specifically, our algorithm first builds high-probability upper and lower confidence bounds on the reward (i.e., revenue) and the inventory consumption of each action (i.e., price vector), based on the demand data collected so far.
-Then, the algorithm solves a {first-stage pessimistic LP}, which is a ``pessimistic'' variant of the DLP studied in Section~\ref{sec:NRM}, with the reward of each action being as underestimated as possible and the consumption of each action being as overestimated as possible.
+During each epoch except for the last one, our algorithm strikes a balance between exploration and exploitation via a Two-Stage Linear Programming (\textsf{2SLP}) scheme.
+Specifically, our algorithm first builds high-probability upper and lower confidence bounds on the purchase probability of each price vector, based on the demand data collected so far.
+Then, the algorithm solves a first-stage pessimistic LP, which is a ``pessimistic'' variant of the DLP studied in Section~\ref{sec:NRM}, with the reward of each action being as underestimated as possible and the consumption of each action being as overestimated as possible.
 Intuitively, the optimal value of this pessimistic LP serves as a conservative estimate on how much accumulated revenue should be generated by a ``plausible enough'' policy.
 The algorithm then moves to the second stage, where it solves $K$ linear programs.
-For any $j \in [K]$, the $j^{\text{th}}$ linear program considers how to execute each action, with an objective of exploring action $j$ as many periods as possible, subject to $d$ constraints on the inventory consumption, and an extra constraint on generating at least as much revenue as the pessimistic LP suggests --- such a constraint ensures that the exploration of action $j$ cannot be too extensive to hurt the revenue.
-Contrary to the pessimism in the first stage, all the constraints in the second stage are specified in an ``optimistic'' manner, with the reward of each action being as overestimated as possible and the consumption of each action being as underestimated as possible --- by doing so, the $j^{\text{th}}$ linear program implicitly encourages exploring action $j$ more (while still keeping its solution approximately plausible enough).
+For any $j \in [K]$, the $j^{\text{th}}$ linear program considers how to execute each action, with an objective of exploring action $j$ as many periods as possible, subject to $d$ constraints on the inventory consumption, and an extra constraint on generating at least as much revenue as what the pessimistic LP suggests --- such a constraint ensures that the exploration of action $j$ cannot be too extensive to hurt the revenue.
+Different from the pessimism in the first stage, all the constraints in the second stage are specified in an ``optimistic'' manner, with the reward of each action being as overestimated as possible and the consumption of each action being as underestimated as possible.
+By doing so, the $j^{\text{th}}$ linear program implicitly encourages exploring action $j$ more (while still keeping its solution approximately plausible enough).
 Finally, our algorithm makes decisions by exploring each arm in a ``balanced'' fashion, i.e., it computes an average of the $K$ linear programming solutions obtained in the second stage, and then determines the total number of periods to execute each action in this epoch based on the average.